rahil627/my-programming-stuff/langs/to-programming-languages.md

   - has reference types, "a mutable container for a value"
   - for those two reasons and more, it's not purely functional
   - based on the functional language ML

+F#
+  - Microsoft's OCaml in the .NET world
+  - really well-regarded, except that there isn't much use for it in the current state of language choices
+  - no multi-core support?
+  - kinda feels abandoned

 Haskell
   - **magical feeling to write**